Willie Isa: Rugby league football

 He was selected in the Samoan squad in 2010.

 On 16 December 2010, it was announced that Isa had signed for Castleford Tigers on a 12-month contract, Castleford coach Terry Matterson referred to this signing as being similar to that of Rangi Chase.

 Isa signed for Widnes Vikings for the 2012 season.
 He scored his first (and second) Widnes try against Hull F.C. in a 42–16 win.

 In 2013, Isa found a new position, that position of second row transformed him into one of the form players of the Super League.
 On 16 May 2014, Isa was the ninth player in as many weeks to sign a new contract and stay with the Vikings.
 He signed a new two-year deal.

 On 29 September 2015, it was announced that Isa had signed a two-year contract with an option for a third year with Wigan Warriors, starting in 2016.

 Isa played in the 2016 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 Isa played in the 2017 Challenge Cup Final defeat by Hull at Wembley.

 Isa played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens R.F.C.

 In round 20 of the 2021 Super League season, Isa was sent to the sin bin and placed on report for another incident in Wigan's 26–2 loss against St Helens.

 Isa played 22 games for Wigan in the 2022 Super League season.
 Isa did not feature in the clubs 2022 Challenge Cup Final victory over Huddersfield Giants.

 On 14 October 2023, Isa played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.
 In the post match celebrations, Sky Sports presenter Brian Carney described Isa as a "junkyard dog".

 On 24 February 2024, Isa played in Wigan's 2024 World Club Challenge final victory over Penrith Panthers.
 In October, he signed a one-year contract extension with Wigan.
 However, on 23 January 2025, Isa announced his retirement from professional rugby league to pursue an offered opportunity.

 Association football coach

 Upon retiring, Isa switched codes to join the coaching staff of association football club Chelsea as player support and development officer.
-Following Albert Brough, Isa is the second professional sportsmen to switch between rugby league and association football.
+Following Albert Brough, Isa is the second professional sportsman to switch between rugby league and association football.